Open an IOLTA Account

 Only settlement agents who are attorneys licensed in North Carolina must file the State Bar’s bank directive with the bank where they maintain their trust account.

-Should settlement agents—including nonlawyers—use the NC IOLTA Status Update to notify NC IOLTA of the opening or closing of accounts?
+How should settlement agents – including nonlawyers – notify NC IOLTA of the opening or closing of IOLTA accounts?

 All settlement agents should use the NC IOLTA Settlement Agent Form to notify NC IOLTA of the opening or closing of IOLTA accounts.
 Only settlement agents who are attorneys licensed in North Carolina need to provide a State Bar ID number.